And as fanservice goes, this is easily the tamest example.

 Batiatus is also furious with his wife for manipulating the events that lead to Ilithyia murdering Licinia, although this could be explained away as him being worried about what the costs might be.
 He does however apologize to Spartacus over Lucretia tricking him into sleeping with Ilithyia, and seems to genuinely mean it.

-Lucretia is at first pretty horrified when she realises that Batiatus was behind the massacre of Ovidius' family.
+Lucretia is at first pretty horrified when she realises that Batiatus was behind the massacre of Ovidius's family.
 However, this is because she thinks his motive was to get out of paying his debts - when he explains that Ovidius had tried to have him killed, she's fine with it.
 (It looks as if she'd have considered killing just Ovidius to get out of debt perfectly ok - it was the wife and child that were overkill, and killing THEM is fine once she finds out it's revenge.)

 I Have Your Wife: Batiatus promises to find Sura and buy her for Spartacus if he behaves and does well in the Arena.
 He does buy her, but has her killed right before they reunite.

 Improbable Hairstyle: Crixus has a modern military crew cut that would be nigh impossible to get at the time.
 Although the Romans did invent the military cut, the one Spartacus gets would be more accurate.
 Also Suro has a modern fringe and layers.
-Subverted with Lucretia, who has unnatural red hair, but episode 3 reveals she wears wigs, which is Truth in Television for some Roman women.
+Subverted with Lucretia, who has unnatural red hair, but episode 3 reveals she wears wigs, which was Truth in Television for some Roman women.

 Infant Immortality: Whether Barca disobeyed orders because he could not bear to kill a child drives the plot of episode 6.
 It turns out that he did not disobey orders, and he was lying to Pietros to make him feel better.

 An interesting example for Ilithyia.
 In one episode, Batiatus gets a few more slaves to be turned into gladiators.
-Ilithyia who loves big strong men with large endowments, purchases one of them as her own slave.
+Illithyia, who loves big strong men with large endowments, purchases one of them as her own slave.
 Later Spartacus speaks out of turn in front of her and her friends, and she states that she would have him crucified were he her slave.
 She later tries to have her slave kill Spartacus in the washroom but is stopped by Crixus.
-The slave's punishment: Castration and crucifixion, in the training yard for all to see, especially Ilithyia.
+The slave's punishment: Emasculation and crucifixion, in the training yard for all to see, especially Ilithyia.